Public land: Recreation on U.S. public lands

 Most state- and federally managed public lands are open for recreational use.
 Recreation opportunities depend on the managing agency, and run the gamut from the less restrictive, undeveloped wide open spaces of BLM lands to the highly developed and controlled national and state parks.
 Wildlife refuges and state wildlife management areas, managed primarily to improve habitat, are generally open to wildlife watching, hiking, and hunting, except for closures to protect mating and nesting, or to reduce stress on wintering animals.
 National forests generally have a mix of maintained trails and roads, wilderness and undeveloped portions, and developed picnic and camping areas.

 Grazing on U.S. public lands

-Historically in the western United States, much public land is leased for grazing by cattle or sheep (most National Park Service areas are closed to livestock grazing).
+Historically in western United States, much public land is leased for grazing by cattle or sheep (most National Park Service areas are closed to livestock grazing).
 This includes vast tracts of National Forest and BLM land, as well as land on some Wildlife Refuges.
 National Parks are the exception.
 This use became controversial in the late 20th century as it was examined by environmentalists and scientists concerned about the impact of these exotic animals on native plant populations and watersheds.